Install and Run¶

 MPI process distribution¶

-SALMON provides three variables to determine the process distribution/allocation.
+SALMON provides three variables to control process distribution and allocation.

 nproc_k